The United States Attorneys Mission Statement

 The Department of Justice is headed by the Attorney General, the nation's top legal officer.
 Under the Attorney General are 94 federal districts encompassing the 50 states and four territories, each served by a U.S. Attorney.
 U.S. Attorneys are appointed by the President of the United States and confirmed by the United States Senate, and serve directly under the Attorney General.
 The U.S. Attorney is the highest-ranking official of the Department of Justice in Idaho.

 Many states have more than one federal district - and therefore more than one U.S. Attorney - and some have as many as four.
-The entire state of Idaho, however, with its 83,000 square miles and nearly 1.5 million people, is one federal district, with one U.S. Attorney.
+The entire state of Idaho, however, with its 83,557 square miles and nearly 1.5 million people, is one federal district, with one Acting U.S. Attorney, Rafael Gonzalez.

 The U.S. Attorney should not be confused with the Idaho State Attorney General, whose responsibilities encompass state law.
 The U.S. Attorney prosecutes federal crimes, enforces federal law on Indian Reservations and federal facilities, enforces civil statutes and defends the United States against lawsuits.
 The United States Attorney, however, does not generally represent individuals in private litigation.

-The North Idaho branch office opened in 1996.
-There are currently three attorneys and two legal assistant in the office, with additional support provided by the main office in Boise.
-The North Idaho office covers the ten northern counties of Idaho, which stretch 300 miles from the Salmon River to the Canadian border.
-Its territory includes the cities of Sandpoint, Coeur d'Alene, Lewiston and Moscow, the Kootenai, Coeur d'Alene and Nez Perce Indian Reservations, and all or part of seven national forests.
-The Coeur d'Alene office handles cases assigned to the U.S. District Court chambers in Coeur d'Alene and Moscow.
+The northern Idaho branch office opened in 1996.
+There are currently three attorneys and two legal assistants in the office, with additional support provided by the main office in Boise.
+The northern Idaho office covers the ten northern counties of Idaho, which stretch 300 miles from the Salmon River to the Canadian border.
+The northern division includes the cities of Sandpoint, Coeur d'Alene, Lewiston and Moscow, the Kootenai, Coeur d'Alene and Nez Perce Indian Reservations, and all or part of seven national forests.
+The Coeur d'Alene office handles cases assigned to the U.S. District Court chambers in Coeur d'Alene.
 Its caseload is varied, consisting of everything from misdemeanor tickets to violence in Indian Country, large-scale drug cases, bank robberies and certain homicides.